Irreducible tensor products of representations of covering groups of symmetric and alternating groups: Permutation modules

 \section{Permutation modules}

-In order to extend the results obtained in the previous section to (some) of the classes of families which were not considered, we will need to study permutation modules more in detail and then study branching of the modules in detail.
+In order to extend the results obtained in the previous section to (some) of the classes of families which were not considered, we will need to study permutation modules more in detail and then study restrictions of some classes of irreducible modules to certain subgroups.
 We start here by considering the structure of certain permutation modules.

 The following three lemmas on the structure of $M^\la$ for certain 2-rows partitions $\la$ follow easily from \cite[17.17,24.15]{JamesBook} and \cite[6.1.21,2.7.41]{jk}.

 \begin{lemma} Let $1\leq k<p$.
 Then $M_k\sim S_k|M_{k-1}$. \end{lemma}